That’s how long it’s estimated until climate change could spell the end of coffee.

 Climate change is real.
 The impact is already being felt globally in rising temperatures, sea levels and devastated cropping lands.
 The world’s bee population – a critical factor in coffee production - has dropped by one third in the last five years due to changes in their natural habitat.

 Respected climate commentators such as David Attenborough foretell that without bees, the human race is not only going to miss out on their favourite brew – we will be in deep trouble.
-It’s actually been said we would have four years left to live.

 Add in the fact that populations are growing, we’re living longer and we’re not drinking less coffee - we’re drinking more.
 Eventually, demand is going to outstrip supply.